 Developing novel technologies for applications in sensing, data communication, imaging, directed energy systems, and energy conversionRead more

 Materials & Process Modeling

-Combining the power of physics and data driven models to accelerate discovery, development and servicing of material solutions & processesRead more
+Combining the power of physics and data driven models to accelerate the discovery, development and servicing of material solutions and processesRead more

-Developing prediction tools and mature components for rotating and reciprocating machines enabling safe, smooth, and efficient transfer of powerRead more
+Developing prediction tools and mature components for rotating and reciprocating machines to enable the safe, smooth and efficient transfer of powerRead more